Lace-weaver Spider - Amaurobius similis

-Whilst it is very similar to A. fenestralis they can often be identified from the habitat.
-If in a garden or associated with houses then it is almost certainly A. similis, however if in woodland it is highly likely to be A. fenestralis.
+Whilst it is very similar to A. fenestralis they can inferred from the habitat.
+If in a garden or associated with houses then it is almost likely to be A. similis, however if in woodland it is likely to be A. fenestralis.

 Frequently seen around houses and gardens.
 These spiders produce a bluish coloured silk around the entrance to holes and crevices on just about every wall you look at.

 Adult females all year; males from June to November.